Hyde Park, Sydney: Sporting activities

-Many sports were played at Hyde Park, including cricket, rugby, horse racing, quoits and hurling.
+Many sports were played at Hyde Park, including cricket, football, horse racing, quoits and hurling.
 Sports people using the park grounds had to share it with the military, who trained on it and practised drill work, the general public, who cut paths across the playing fields, stray dogs, cattle, goats, sheep and other animals.
 Their activities sometimes clashed.
 The quoit players, in particular, used an area close to the cricket pitch and often damaged it.